 - WEA use a point-to-multipoint system, which means alert messages will be sent to those within a targeted area, unlike text messages which are not location aware.
 For example, if a Washington, D.C. resident has a WEA-capable device, but happened to be in an area in southern California when an earthquake occurred, the device would receive an “Imminent Threat Alert.”

 What Happens When You Receive an Alert:

 Before consumers receive their alerts, FEMA must first authorize the federal, state, local and tribal public safety agencies.

-Once these alert originators are authorized, FEMA takes the messages from the organization and transmits the message to the participating wireless providers.
+Once these alert originators are authorized, FEMA authenticates the sender and the alert.
+FEMA then transmits the message to the participating wireless providers.
 Based on the information received from the alerting originator, the wireless providers disseminate the message to WEA-capable phones in the specified geographic zone.